 Carter, M. (2003).
 “Drinking the Kool-Aid.” the jonestown report, 5.

 Chidester, D. (1988).
 “Rituals of exclusion and the Jonestown dead.”
 Journal of the American Academy of Religion, 56, 681–702.

 Chidester, D. (2003).
 Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (rev. ed.).
-Bloomington, IN: Indiana University Press.
+Bloomington, IN: University of Indiana Press.

 Corr, C. A. (2002).
 “Revisiting the concept of disenfranchised grief.”
 In K. J. Doka (Ed.), Disenfranchised grief: New directions, challenges, and strategies for practice (pp. 39–60).
 Champaign, IL: Research Press.